BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-global.md

 which is strictly equivalent to `apptainer run $HOME/apptainer-images/tutorial.sif`

 ## Environment variables
 Many tools require environment variables definition to run.
-In principle, a coorectly-built container pre-defines suitable default values for them, but it is common for a user to wish and modifiy one (or more).
+In principle, a correctly-built container pre-defines suitable default values for them, but it is common for a user to wish and modifiy one (or more).
 With Apptainer, you may specify the value you want an environment variable to have through the `--env` flag.

 For instance, the default command invoked by `apptainer run $HOME/apptainer-images/tutorial.sif` is :
 ```